raospiratory/Red-vs-Blue-Project/README.md

 - Web application firewall with a rule that restrict access to shared folder.
 - Connections to this shared folder should not be accessible from the web interface.

 ### 5. Identify the Reverse Shell and meterpreter Traffic
 A PHP reverse shell to the targets machine and started a meterpreter shell session.

 To identify the meterpreter session, on the Discovery page of Kibana, we can use the search function:
-`source.ip: 192.168.1.90 AND destination.ip:192.168.1.105 AND query:"GET /webdav/shell.php"`
+- `source.ip: 192.168.1.90 AND destination.ip:192.168.1.105 AND query:"GET /webdav/shell.php"`
-`source.ip: 192.168.1.105 and destination.port: 4444`
+- `source.ip: 192.168.1.105 and destination.port: 4444`

 ![](https://github.com/raospiratory/Red-vs-Blue-Project/blob/main/Images/blue12.PNG)

+#### Mitigation:
-What kinds of alarms would you set to detect this behavior in the future?
+>What kinds of alarms would you set to detect this behavior in the future?

 - Set an alert for any traffic moving over port 4444.
 - Set an alert threshold of one attempt for any .php file that is uploaded to a server.

-Identify at least one way to harden the vulnerable machine that would mitigate this attack.
+>Identify at least one way to harden the vulnerable machine that would mitigate this attack.

 - Removing the ability to upload files to this directory over the web interface would take care of this issue.
 Store uploaded files in a location not accessible from the web
 - Only allow users with authentication to upload files and define valid types of files that the users should be allowed to upload.